Amsiam/uauth/packages/react/README.md

 ## SSR / Next.js

-For server-side rendering, use `universal-auth-sdk-server` package.
+For server-side rendering, use `@uauth/server` package.

 **Note:** OAuth2 flows (popup/redirect) are client-side only.
 For Next.js:
 - Use `OAuth2Provider` with `loadOnMount={false}` on server